London Zoo: Subsidised entry

-London Zoo in 2019 set up a Community Access Scheme which was to offer 100,000 subsidised tickets to charities and similar groups working with low income families, the elderly, and the disabled, intended to run until 2023.
+London Zoo established a Community Access Scheme in 2019 to provide 100,000 subsidised tickets to charities and groups assisting low-income families, older individuals, and people with disabilities.
+The scheme is intended to run until 2023.
 This started with a grant from the National Lottery Heritage Fund to convert the Snowdon Aviary to a colobus monkey enclosure.
-The scheme was a great success, and was later extended to allow anyone who received certain benefits to buy tickets for £3, about a tenth of the full price, leading to visits by thousands of families, and queues "stretching around the edge of Regent’s Park as far as I could see", which was soon controlled by requiring pre-booking and capping numbers.
-There were complaints about the crowds from visitors not on benefits. the Zoo was trying to ensure that the £3 tickets were not cannibalising demand for full-price ones, but intended to maintain the £3 scheme if further funding became available.
+The scheme was successful and was later extended to allow anyone who received certain benefits to buy tickets for £3, about a tenth of the full price, leading to visits by thousands of families, and long queues which were controlled by requiring pre-booking and capping numbers.
+Some visitors who were not receiving benefits complained about the crowds.

+As of February 2023 the Zoo was trying to ensure that the £3 tickets were not cannibalising demand for full-price tickets.
+However, they intended to maintain the £3 scheme if further funding became available.
 The director general of the Zoological Society of London described the result of the scheme as a "brilliant development", despite the queues and challenges.